ermadhav/ISS_Tracker/README.md

 - 📍 Displays country, state, coordinates, altitude, and velocity
 - 🧑‍🚀 Shows the **current astronauts aboard the ISS**, including their names and roles
-- ✉️ Sends **email alerts** when ISS is flying over your location 🎥 Embeds NASA’s live video stream from the ISS window directly in the app
+- ✉️ Sends **email alerts** when ISS is flying over your location
+- 🎥 Embeds NASA’s live video stream from the ISS window directly in the app
 - 🌎 Uses **OpenCage Geocoding API** and **Gmail SMTP** for alerts
+- 🔭 Integrated Stellarium Live SkyView for a real-time interactive stargazing experience alongside the ISS tracking 🌎 Built for an immersive space experience combining data, visuals, and alerts
 ---

 ### 📦 Technologies Used